melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 ## Introduction

 Security of a system is often overlooked or not considered important enough.
-They don't think through the possible consequences, which might result in a hacked or compromis ed server.
+Some might think not about the possible consequences, which might result in a hacked or compromised server.
 Maybe sensitive data gets stolen or encrypted with major consequences.

 A collection of tools, techniques and best pratices to reduce such vulnerabilities are called system hardening.